koenrane/KR-new-site/content/what-counts-as-defection.md

 # Game Theorems

 We can prove that formal defection exists in the trifecta of famous games.
-Expand the callouts to view the proofs if you're interested.
+Expand the admonitions to view the proofs if you're interested.

 ## Prisoner's dilemma